appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 If you are using the Nexus registry and are facing a "manifest not found" error, this is an expected case to occur.
 Nexus proxy has a known bug while pulling multiple container images.
 You should pull images one by one as a workaround.

-To pull images one by one, you can edit the script [here](./install-server/podman.md#mirroring-appcircle-images) and create a new shell script.
+To pull images one by one, you can see the [Pulling Image One By One](./configure-server/external-image-registry.md#pulling-images-one-by-one) document.
 Then you can pull images one by one with this script.
 So you won't face "manifest not found" error any more.

 ### Where should we download the zip package while we are updating?